Maamoul with date Zaitouna 500g

 Ingredients: wheat flour, sugar, butter, yeast, dates, pistachios

 Authentic Syrian recipe

-Maamoul is a very popular pastry in Syria, Lebanon and other Arab countries.
+Maamoul is a very popular pastry in Middle East.
 It is prepared with a dough made of semolina or flour, smen (samneh, ghee or clarified butter), flavorings (mahaleb, rose or orange water) and sugar, stuffed with date, pistachio or walnut paste.
 The pistachio and walnut maamoul are sprinkled with icing sugar.
 Together with the famous ghriba (graybeh or melting shortbread) and barazek (sesame biscuits and pistachio chips), they make up what are known in the Near East as "nawachef" or dry biscuits, unlike other famous oriental pastries such as baklava, kunafah, mabroumé, katayef, etc., which need to be soaked in syrup.